zippity21/Stardew_Valley_Regression_Mod/README.md

 ## Known issues / Ideas (also check the Issues page in GitHub for anything that I didn't put here)
 ### Issues
-- Even when wearing protection, your pants get dirty when you go.
 - Only one NPC will notice if you pee/poo, even if there are multiple in the radius.

 ### Ideas
-- Perhaps, if you pull down a diaper to pee/poo (as opposed to underwear/pullups), it can't be put back on.
-(Otherwise, whats the incentive training pants?)
 - More meaningful debuffs for having accidents/incontinence.
 Let's face it, if there is no disincentive, I think this community will speedrun to diapers, and then all challenge is gone.
 - More villager interactions/dialouge.
 It'd be nice, but I definitely would need help with specific ideas and writing.